snak2e-tech/begfi/README.md

 ## Lender Response

 9. **Lender Notification:**
+ Front-end website from UI/UX perspective:
    - The system identifies potential lenders and notifies them about the loan request.
+	   - Website can filter:
+		   - most recent borrower requests
+		   - borrower requests by size
+		   - first-time borrower requests (because these get higher rewards when a lender successfully lends to them)
-   - The lender can also see in the message board new borrower requests
+   - The lender can also see in the message board new borrower requests by just scrolling

-10. **Lender Decision:**
+11. **Lender Decision:**
+   - Lender looks at a borrower's request
    - The lender decides whether to accept or reject the request.
+   - Once again the request looks like I need to borrow "X" amount of money for "Y" days and will payback "Y" amount because of reason (from a multiple choice dropdown) "Z" reason.
+   - There is a button to send borrower the loan under each username request on the message board

-11. Process after Lender accepts request and sends money
+12. What is the Process after Lender accepts request and sends money?
+	- Lender hits the button "Send Loan"
+		- This creates a prompt from Metamask to send that EXACT amount
-	1. After money is sent a box prompt tells Lender they have loaned an amount of money to the borrower
+	- After money is sent a box prompt tells Lender they have loaned an amount of money to the borrower, i.e. "Nice job!
+You have lent "X" username money"
-	2. Additional information can include:
+	- Additional information can include:
-		1. Once the loan is paid off how many rewards the lender will receive
+		- Once the loan is paid off how many rewards the lender will receive
-		2. Prompt if they need a notification once the loan is repaid
+		- **Prompt if they need a notification once the loan is repaid**
-			-  Some people may make so many loans that they do not want to be inundated with loan notifications.
-			- Some people, in the future, post-MVP will want to have option to talk to the borrower and potentially extend a loan if needed
-				- This would require a message system though
+			- Lender can put a messaging service like Telegram to inform them when loan is due.
+			- Issue: lenders may not want to do notifications though.
+They're busy people.
+Likely, no one uses the notifications option.

 ## Lender Accepts (Smart Contract & Blockchain)

 13. **Lender Approval:**
    - Upon confirmation, the lender submits a transaction via their wallet to approve the loan.
-   -  Money is sent
+   -  Money is sent.
+	   - In order for this to work, the Borrower cannot simply send the money to the lender's address. **Therefore, the lender's address should be HIDDEN inside of a box.**
+	   - ***Neither the lender nor the borrower can see each other's addresses***
+		   - This prevents the borrower from mistakenly using another wallet and entering in the lender's address (because they now know it)
+		   - Using some weird way to actually find the lender's identity by tracing their wallet address
+		   - This is a maximum safety feature
+	   - The QUERY process from the time the button for the Lender to push "Send Loan" occurs follows:
+		-  Wallet opens
+		- Lender confirms
-		-  The smart contract takes the requested amount (`$AMOUNTREQUEST`) from the borrower's request.
+		- Smart contract takes the requested amount (`$AMOUNTREQUEST`) from the borrower's request.
-	- Information only includes the wallet address of who it was sent to (so we can fetch this info later for our loan bot)
-- No BEG token rewards will be automatically distributed after the initial transferLender's message on Message board shows reply "Loan Sent"
-   - Smart contract then leads to a blockchain query to confirm it went to the right person according the borrower ID and wallet address.
+		- The Graph opens a query to check if this has happened
+		- The SQL database is updated through a python script fetch and adds The Graph query
+			- USERNAME ID of borrower
+			- USERNAME ID of lender
+			- Check if the loan was the correct amount according to what the Lender requested
+			- Check if the loan was sent to the borrower's wallet
+			- If so then the message board is updated as:
-	   - Once money is sent, wording on message board goes from "Borrower Request" to "Loan Disbursed"
+				- "Loan Disbursed"
-	   - "Request" also goes to "Unpaid yet"
+				- Request" also goes to "Unpaid yet"
 				- When paid back it goes from "Loan paid back "Loan Repaid" and "Request" to "Paid"

+- No BEG token rewards will be automatically distributed UNTIL after the money is paid back
 ## Blockchain Transaction & SQL Entry

 14. **Blockchain Query:**
    - Begfi uses the blockchain's API to query the transaction and confirm if the funds (`$AMOUNTREQUEST`) have been transferred to the smart contract.
+   - This query occurs across all loans every 30 seconds.
+   - The cost of this for 5000 loans PER MONTH is $8
+   - If such a situation where 1) total sum does not equal $75 (where the borrower has not paid in full) or has paid in batches so that you just look at all the transactions from person A to person B, between the time when the loan was given and the loan is due, and add the numbers up.
+   - Create the query, in The Graph, [https://www.youtube.com/watch?v=EJ2em_QkQWU](https://www.youtube.com/watch?v=EJ2em_QkQWU) (doc video explaining how to create query) whereby it checks every 3 minutes if Lender's wallet has received Borrower's transfer from Borrower's wallet.
+And if it is in small batches, the entire sum at once, and so on, it sums up and equals the correct amount and therefore creates a trigger:
+	   - “Loan Sent"
+	   - "Not paid"
+	   - “Paid"
+- Finally, POST-MVP, In the rare instance that there’s a problem from the borrower side, then they can message via a web3 messaging system likehttps://dm3.network/build-with-dm3 whose mission is:
+	- "Build with dm3 Add web3 messaging to your dApp The dm3 protocol makes it easy to add messaging capabilities to a dApp.
+With just a few lines of code, you can integrate our customizable widget.
+This widget can be used for support chat, in-app communication, or any other type of messaging within the dApp.
+Whether you want to offer support, facilitate social interactions, or create any other type of in-app communication, the dm3 protocol can help you do it easily and quickly."

 15. **SQL Entry:**
    - Upon successful transfer confirmation:
-     - Update the loan status in the database (e.g., `loans` table) to "Funded."
+     - Update the loan status in the database (e.g., `loans` table) to "Loan Sent."
      - Record the loan details in the `loans` table with relevant columns like `borrower_id`, `lender_id`, `amount`, `time_to_repay`, `total_amount_to_pay`, and `status`.

 ## The Graph to Check the Blockchain to Confirm SQL Entry##